MichaelBui/strixhalo-homelab/Guides/Sixunited-AXB35/Restoring-Corrupted-BIOS.md

 # Restoring Corrupted BIOS

-Some people successfully bricked their PC when updating the BIOS and apart from manually flashing the ROM itself there doesn't seem to be any options.
+Some people successfully bricked their PC when updating the BIOS and apart from manually flashing the ROM chip itself there doesn't seem to be any options.
 The following guide describes how to restore the BIOS ROM on the [[AXB35 board|Hardware/Boards/Sixunited-AXB35]] ([[GMKtec EVO-X2 PC|Hardware/PCs/GMKtec-EVO-X2]]), also mentioning basic details for the EC one.

 > [!NOTE]
 > The original information was provided by `tecchan1225` here: